-NOTE: The selected master/slave mode is permanently activated until another mode is manually activated.
-This means that if you select for example, all prospective commands will be sent to the slave, but not if the Command Mode is left in the meantime.
+NOTE: The selected main/sub matrix mode is permanently activated until another mode is manually activated.
+This means that if you select for example, all prospective commands will be sent to the sub matrix, but not if the Command Mode is left in the meantime.